Pedestrian Killed In Fatal Hit-And-Run In Santa Monica

 SANTA MONICA (CBSLA) – Santa Monica Police have reported a fatal hit-and-run that occurred around 8:00 p.m. on Saturday evening.

-The incident took place on 10th Street and Pico Boulevard, when a pedestrian was struck by an unknown vehicle.READ MORE: Head Coach Of Girl Caught Punching Opponent In Viral Video Speaks Out
+The incident took place on 10th Street and Pico Boulevard, when a pedestrian was struck by what authorities are now stating is a white Dodge Challenger with red racing stripes on the hood.READ MORE: Suspect Foot-Bails In La Puente After Pursuit With LAPD

+According to officials, the pedestrian was initially struck by the Challenger, before getting hit again by a second vehicle.
+The driver of the second vehicle stayed on scene and cooperated with authorities.

 Santa Monica Police Departments Major Accident Response team has opened an investigation, and are searching for surveillance footage in the area.